seancorfield/next-jdbc/doc/datafy-nav-and-schema.md

 You can override this default behavior for any column in any table by providing a `:schema` option that is a hash map whose keys are column names (usually the table-qualified keywords that `next.jdbc` produces by default) and whose values are table-qualified keywords, optionally wrapped in vectors, that identity the name of the table to which that column is a foreign key and the name of the key column within that table.

+As of 1.3.next, you can also override this behavior via the `:schema-opts` option.
+This is a hash map whose keys can be:
+* `:fk-suffix` -- a string used instead of `"id"` to identify foreign keys,
+* `:pk` -- a string used instead of `"id"` for the primary key column in the target table,
+* `:pk-fn` -- a function that takes the table name and the value of `:pk` and returns the name of the primary key column in the target table, instead of just using the value of `:pk` (the default is effectively `(constantly <pk>)`).

+For `:fk-suffix`, the `_` is still permitted and optional in the column name, so if you specified `:schema-opts {:fk-suffix "fk"}` then `addressfk` and `address_fk` would both be treated as foreign keys into the `address` table.

+The `:pk-fn` can

 The default behavior in the example above is equivalent to this `:schema` value:

 ```clojure